CENG501-Projects/CENG501-Spring2022/Project_Macan_Oydu/Readme.md

 @TODO: Explain the parts that were not clearly explained in the original paper and how you interpreted them.

-In the paper, basic blocks of models of Na and Ninit are illusturated as such.

-We did not understand what is the depth convolution.
-So we decided to take it as 3x3 convolution since it is used in the U-net.
-We decided not to use ReLU which comes after 3x3 convolution layer which is used in U-net since as it is shown in the illustration, Leaky ReLU is used after depth convolution.
-Secondly, it is mentioned that Na and Ninit involves 4 scales and have channels from the 1st to 4th scale 32,64,128,256 respectively.
+As explained in the paper, scales of the original UNet are replaced with depth convolution blocks given in the figure 4 of the paper.
+Since expansion coefficients of depth convolutions are not given in the paper, we took expansion coefficients as 4 and 6 (same as in ResNet and Mobilenetv2 respectively) in "NetworkA" and "NetworkInit" respectively.
+Size of these convolutions are taken as 3x3 same as in ResNet and Mobilenetv2.
+Also, it is mentioned that "NetworkA" and "NetworkInit" involves 4 scales and have channels from the 1st to 4th scale 32,64,128,256 respectively.
 We assumed that after 4th scale, there are 512 channels.

 # 3. Experiments and results